 Child Looked After - a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of The Children Act 1989).
-This includes children who were previously 'Looked After' but immediately after being 'Looked After' became subject to an adoption, or special guardianship order or a child arrangement order as defined in S8 of the Children's Act 1989 as amended by S12 of the Children's Act of 2014.
+This includes children who were previously 'Looked After including those looked after outside England' but immediately after being 'Looked After' became subject to an adoption, or special guardianship order or a child arrangement order as defined in S8 of the Children's Act 1989 as amended by S12 of the Children's Act of 2014.
+Children previously looked after outside England are only included in category 1 if adopted from state care.